qyyin0516/DepMap-analysis/README.md

 The list below is the options for `code/mutation/main.py`.

-    --fake_SNP_file_name            path of output ARVs (required)
+    --fake_SNP_file_name            path of output DVRs (required)
-    --pathway_file_name             path of output relevance scores of pathways (required) --encoded_dim                   the number of ARVs or the dimensions of the latent layer (optional, default: 1024) --n_hidden                      number of hidden layers of the neural network (optional, default: 3) --learning_rate                 learning rate (optional, default: 0.01)
+    --pathway_file_name             path of output relevance scores of pathways (required) --encoded_dim                   the number of DVRs or the dimensions of the latent layer (optional, default: 1024) --n_hidden                      number of hidden layers of the neural network (optional, default: 3) --learning_rate                 learning rate (optional, default: 0.01)
     --num_epochs                    epochs for training the neural network (optional, default: 1000)